Connect with others who understand.

 Individuals with HER2-positive breast cancer may receive chemotherapy treatments, also referred to as chemo.
 Although targeted therapies are designed to recognize specific types of cancer cells, chemotherapy is a type of drug that is intended to kill any type of cancer cell.

-If you have HER2-positive breast cancer, you may receive chemotherapy medication along with targeted therapy.
+If you have HER2-positive breast cancer, you may receive HER2 chemotherapy medication along with targeted therapy.
 For example, you may take the chemotherapy drug capecitabine (Xeloda) along with kinase inhibitors to treat advanced cancer or as a second-line therapy.
 Chemotherapy and HER2-targeted therapy drugs are sometimes given together in regimens such as:

-• TH — Paclitaxel and trastuzumab
+• TH — Paclitaxel (formerly sold as Taxol) and trastuzumab

 5. Hormone Therapy

 HER2 is just one of several genetic changes a breast cancer cell may have.
-Breast tumors also may contain estrogen receptor (ER) or progesterone receptor (PR) proteins.
+Breast tumors may also contain estrogen receptor (ER) or progesterone receptor (PR) proteins.
 ER and PR are types of hormone receptors.
 Cancer cells that have either of these proteins use hormones (chemicals in the body that act as messengers) in order to grow.
 Hormone therapy (also known as endocrine therapy) can block these hormones, starving the cancer cells and making it difficult for them to grow.

 6. New Treatment for HER2-Positive Breast Cancer

 New types of treatment for HER2-positive breast cancer are continuously being studied in oncology clinical trials.
-If you’d like to know about other possible treatment options, ask your oncologist about participating in a cancer research study.
-Clinical trials for breast cancer may offer access to treatments that are not widely available.
+If you’d like to know about other treatment options, ask your oncologist about participating in a cancer research study.
+Clinical trials for breast cancer treatments may offer access to treatments that are not widely available.
 Treatment provided in clinical trials may be free or lower in cost.

 Partnering With Your Doctor

-Shared decision-making is a process by which you and your doctor work together to decide on the best treatment plan for you.
-Your role in shared decision-making is to share your goals for treatment as well as your concerns and personal values.
+Shared decision-making is when you and your doctor work together to decide on the best treatment plan for you.
+Your role in shared decision-making is to share your goals for treatment as well as your concerns and values.
 You can also ask questions about anything you don’t understand.
-Your doctor’s role is to consider your preferences and help you learn more about your condition and treatment options.
-Your doctor will answer questions and help you weigh the potential risks and benefits of each option.
-Together, you will decide on the best cancer treatment plan for you.
-Shared decision-making is considered vital to high-quality cancer care, and it has been shown to improve patient satisfaction.

 Sticking With Your Treatment Plan